bugcrowd/templates/submissions/description/broken_access_control/idor/modify_sensitive_information_iterable_object_identifiers/template.md

 {{screenshot}}

-A malicious attacker could leverage this IDOR vulnerability to read PII by using the following payload:
+A malicious attacker could leverage this IDOR vulnerability to modify data by using the following payload:

 ``` bash
 {{payload}}